AllenSWDB/allenswdb.github.io/databook/glossary.md

   An interneuron is a neuron that has both axonal and dendritic processes entirely within the same brain region.
 In the cortex the term is often used to refer to inhibitory interneurons.

+local field potential
+LFP
+  Transient electrical potential generated in nervous tissue by the summed activity of cells in that tissue.
+This is typically measured in a lower temporal-frequency band of less than 250 Hz.

 Basket cell
   A type of inhibitory neuron whose synaptic output targets the cell body and